JiriD85/thingsboard.github.io-pke/iot-solutions.md

 ---
 layout: iot-article
-title: Internet of Things Solutions ᐉ IoT Services
+title: Internet of Things Solutions
 notitle: "true"
-description: "Internet of Things Services ✔ IoT Solutions ⚫ ThingsBoard ➤ Our products have scalability ✔ fault-tolerance ✔ performance so you will never lose your data"
+description: "Our IoT Solutions offer scalability, fault tolerance, and high performance to ensure your data is always secure and accessible."
 redirect_from: "/docs/services/iot-solutions/"
 ---
 <section class="hero light-text"></section>